kimh/release_note/README.md

 Isn't it great if there is a single service that notifies you every new release of your favorite software?

 ReleaseNote does this for you.
-ReleaseNote craws release notes of major software and will notify subscribers when there are new releases.
+ReleaseNote craws release notes of popular software and will notify subscribers when there are new releases.

 ## List of tacking releases
 As of now, only tracking docker since that's what I wanted to keep track of, but I'm going to add more very soon.